ptitFicus/naive-router/README.md

 ## Usage

-This library expose a single `Route` component that will display its children if an only if its prop `path` is matched by the current browser route.
+This library expose a single `Route` component.

+A `Route` will display its children if an only current browser route matches its `path` prop.

 ### Route matching without parameters